 ABOVE: Patrick Staikov Bernard gives Merilyn Caruana, of Jamberoo, a helping hand at the icon school held at St Clement's, Galong.

-The course offered Barnes RSJ and Fr Pat Corbett CSsR explortuition on writing an icon of the Virgin, ing the spirituality of learning the basics of icons.
+Barnes RSJ and Fr Pat Corbett CSsR exploring the spirituality of Luke's Gospel.
+The course offered painting faces and tuition on writing an folds, and understandicon of the Virgin, ing the theology behind learning the basics of icons.